1n3ffbl3/ClassAverageComparison/README.md

 Stick with it!
 It's best to learn how to analyze your thinking while the problems are simpler.
 You don't want to be trying to understand a full project __and__ your problem solving style a the same time.

+0. Codewars challenge
+    ```
+    Complete the solution so that it compares my points to average in class.
+    ```
+1. Phrased as a function
+    ```
+    Write a function called betterThanAverage which calculates average points in class and checks if my points are bigger than this average.
+    ```
+2. Define arguments and return value
+    ```
+    Write a function that takes in three parameters (studentsInClass: numb; arrayCollegesPoints: numb; receivedPointsMe: numb) and returns true if receivedPointsMe is bigger than classAverge or false is not.
+    ```
+3. Convert that sentence into high-high level pseudocode.
+    ```
+    solution betterThanAverage(arrayCollegesPoints, studentsInClass, receivedPointsMe)
+    Begin define classAverage
+    	compare classAverage to receivedPointsMe
+        return true or false
+    End solution
+    ```
+4. Declare return value, isolate the challenging bit.
+    ```
+   solution betterThanAverage(arrayCollegesPoints, studentsInClass, receivedPointsMe)
+   		classAverage = arrayCollegesPoints + receivedPointsMe/studentsInClass +1
+        compare receivedPointsMe > classAverage
+        return true or false
+    End solution
+    ```
+5. Begin exploring the challenging bit.
+    ```
+    solution betterThanAverage(arrayCollegesPoints, studentsInClass, receivedPointsMe)
+        classAverage = arrayCollegesPoints + receivedPointsMe/studentsInClass +1
+	        compare receivedPointsMe > classAverage
+	        available options:
+	            + for or while loops ?
+	            + if statements ?
+	            - string methods ?
+        return true or false
+    End solution
+    ```
+6. Continue exploring the challenging bit.
+    ```
+    solution betterThanAverage(arrayCollegesPoints, studentsInClass, receivedPointsMe)
+        classAverage = arrayCollegesPoints + receivedPointsMe/studentsInClass +1
+	        compare receivedPointsMe > classAverage
+	        available options: String methods
+	            - String.length
+	            - String.indexOf
+	            - String.search
+	            - String.split
+	            - String.substring
+	            - String.slice
+	            - String.replace
+        return true or false
+    End solution
+    ```
+7. Continue exploring the challenging bit.
+    ```
+   solution betterThanAverage(arrayCollegesPoints, studentsInClass, receivedPointsMe)
+        classAverage = arrayCollegesPoints + receivedPointsMe/studentsInClass +1
+	        compare receivedPointsMe > classAverage
+	        two possible strategies:
+	            + if statement
+	            + for loop
+        return true or false
+    End solution
+    ```
+8. Continue exploring the challenging bit.
+    ```
+	 solution betterThanAverage(arrayCollegesPoints, studentsInClass, receivedPointsMe)
+	     classAverage = arrayCollegesPoints + receivedPointsMe/studentsInClass +1
+		 compare receivedPointsMe > classAverage
+           ...
+        return true if receivedPointsMe is bigger than classAverage or false if not
+    End solution
+    ```
+9. Decided on a strategy.
+    ```
+   solution betterThanAverage(arrayCollegesPoints, studentsInClass, receivedPointsMe)
+	     classAverage = arrayCollegesPoints + receivedPointsMe/studentsInClass +1
+		 if statement :  compare receivedPointsMe > classAverage
+          return true if receivedPointsMe is bigger than classAverage or false if not
+    End solution
+    ```
+10. Refactoring pseudocode closer to real code
+    ```
+     solution betterThanAverage(arrayCollegesPoints, studentsInClass, receivedPointsMe)
+	     classAverage = arrayCollegesPoints + receivedPointsMe/studentsInClass +1
+		 if compare receivedPointsMe > classAverage
+        return true if receivedPointsMe is bigger than classAverage or false if not
+    End solution
+    ```
+11. Convert pseudocode to real code.
+    ```js
+   function betterThanAverage (arrayCollegesPoints, studentsInClass, receivedPointsMe) {
+      let classAverage = arrayCollegesPoints + receivedPointsMe/studentsInClass +1;
+        if (receivedPointsMe > classAverage ){
+          return true;
+      } else {
+          return false;
+      }
+    }
+    ```

 [TOP](#index)

 ---